MASTG-TECH-0096: Process Exploration

 Memory Dump¶

-You can dump the app's process memory with objection and Fridump.
+You can dump the app's process memory with objection for iOS and Fridump.
 To take advantage of these tools on a non-jailbroken device, the Android app must be repackaged with frida-gadget.so

 and re-signed.
-A detailed explanation of this process is described in Dynamic Analysis on Non-Jailbroken Devices.
+A detailed explanation of this process is described in Injecting Frida Gadget into an IPA Automatically.
 To use these tools on a jailbroken phone, simply have frida-server installed and running.

 With objection it is possible to dump all memory of the running process on the device by using the command memory dump all